Fujisan's Kyareng

 It is recorded that some ten Japanese visited Tibet with different objects and motives at same and different times when Tibet was an independent nation.
 Some have seen the last days of Tibetan independence.
 Their writings and memoirs have become proof of Tibetan independence.
 They are known as Nyuzosha, one who had entered Tibet, in Japanese.
 Here is the brief notes on those determined Japanese and the purpose of their visit, and what they did in Tibet.

 1900: Kawaguchi Ekai (1866-1945), a student of Sarat Chandra Das, visited Tibet disguised as a Chinese monk.
-He reached Lhasa in March 1901.
+He entered Tibet in 1900 and reached Lhasa in March 1901.
 He was inspired to study original translation of Buddha`s teaching.
 He studied in Sera monastery, one of the largest monasteries in Tibet.
 As he helped the local with his medical knowledge, he was also known as Sera Amchi.
 He is said to have informed Sarat Chandra Das about the Russian influence in Tibet that triggered Young Husband expedition of 1904.
 He returned in 1903.
 His book, "Three Years in Tibet", Chibeto Ryokoki, became very popular.
+He visited Tibet again in 1913-1915.

 Around that time a priest by the name of Nomi Kan (1868-?), also a student of Nanjo Bunyo, tried entering Tibet.
 He reached upto Bathang and it is not clearly known of his fate thereafter.

 1905: Teramoto Enga (1872-1940), a Buddhist priest, stayed briefly in Tibet and later continued to Peking.
 But his influence over Japanese – Tibetan relationship was considered substantial.
-He sent information to the Japanese government, Nishi Honganji Temple.
-In 1903, Count Otani Kozui was the head of the Hongjanji Temple.
-He had his brother Sonya Otani meet the 13th Dalai Lama at Wataishen and planned student exchange and the visit of His Holiness the 13th Dalai Lama to Japan.
+He sent information to the Japanese government, Nishi Hongwanji Temple.
+In 1903, Count Otani Kozui was the head of the Hongwanji Temple.
+He had his brother Sonya Otani meet the 13th Dalai Lama at Wutaishen and planned student exchange and the visit of His Holiness the 13th Dalai Lama to Japan.

 1913: Tada Tokan (1890-1967), also a representative of Count Otani, but he confined himself to the study of Buddhism and was very critical of Aoki Bukyo's activities.
 He stayed in Tibet for ten to eleven years.
 Both Aoki and Tada were said to have been invited by the Dalai Lama as result of the Dalai Lama`s meeting with Count Otani at Peking in 1908.
 Count Otani was said to have fallen from power in 1914.
 Tada wrote "Dalai Lama Jusanse" and "Chibtto Taizaiki".
 H.H. the 13th Dalai Lama continued correspondence with him with a hope that the Japanese government would help Tibet in checking Chinese aggressions.